betaplane/kangeroo/sphinx/main.rst

 #.
 The csv files are read in and placed in a :class:`~pandas.DataFrame` attached to the :class:`.Reader` as :attr:`~.Reader.data`.
 This is handled by :mod:`kangeroo.core`, while everything that follows below is contained in :mod:`kangeroo.concat`.

 #.
-The individual time series (columns in the :class:`~pandas.DataFrame` :attr:`~.Reader.data`) are sorted into 'long' and 'short' ones based on a length threshold, in :meth:`~Concatenator.organize_time`.
+The individual time series (columns in the :class:`~pandas.DataFrame` :attr:`~.Reader.data`) are sorted into 'long' and 'short' ones based on a length threshold, in :meth:`~.Concatenator.organize_time`.
 The default threshold is 100 days.
 Only 'short' time series will later be adjusted by a potential additive offset.

 #.
 A distance measure is computed in time which corresponds to the temporal gap or overlap between any two timeseries.
 An overlap has negative distance.
 The :func:`Dijkstra <scipy.sparse.csgraph.dijkstra>` algorithm is then used to find the path through this graph which prefers the largest overlaps.